Viscosity (thermo.viscosity)¶

 Additionally liquid and vapor mixture viscosity predictor objects

-are implemented subclassing MixtureProperty
+are implemented subclassing MixtureProperty.

 For reporting bugs, adding feature requests, or submitting pull requests, please use the GitHub issue tracker.